+Physical demands & coordination (physical effort and mental strain)

-- Extensive VDU usage - There will be normal physical demands typically associated with an office environment, including a home office, and there will be limited requirement to engage in lifting/carrying or other exertion. - There will be a requirement to use office technology and systems as provided or recommended by the BMA. - The post holder may be required to travel in order to carry out the role, in line with BMA policy.
-Attendance at meetings at a variety of locations (e.g. BMA House, regional meetings, hospitals & trusts) could be required. - There are internal health & safety policies and guidance to be followed and adhered by the post holder.
+There will be normal physical demands typically associated with an office environment, including a home office, and there will be limited requirement to engage in lifting/carrying or other exertion.

+There will be a requirement to use office technology and systems as provided or recommended by the BMA.

+The role holder may be required to travel in order to carry out the role, in line with BMA policy.
+Attendance at meetings at a variety of locations (e.g. BMA House, hospitals & trusts) could be required.

+There are internal health & safety policies and guidance to be followed and adhered by the role holder.
 These policies apply both in the normal office environment (including home office) and when visiting other locations in the execution of duties.